matthieu-m/llmalloc/README.md

 -   llmalloc: an opinionated implementation.
 -   llmalloc-c: C bindings for llmalloc.

-##  Maturity -- or lack, thereof
+##  Maturity

-llmalloc is not mature; of note:
+llmalloc is in _alpha_ state; of note:

 -   llmalloc-core:
     -   Audit: not audited.
-    -   Benchmarks: not benchmarked.
-    -   Fuzzing: not fuzzed.
+    -   Fuzzing: fuzzed.
-    -   Testing: good single-thread unit-test support, no multi-thread unit-tests at all.
+    -   Testing: good single-thread and multi-thread unit-test support.

 -   llmalloc:
     -   Audit: not audited.
-    -   Benchmarks: one lone single-threaded benchmark, just to validate that performance is not completely lacking.
+    -   Benchmarks: benchmarked, with performance on par or better than the system allocator.
-    -   Fuzzing: not fuzzed.
+    -   Fuzzing: fuzzed.
-    -   Testing: one lone single-threaded integration test, just to validate that it may yet work.
+    -   Testing: one single-threaded integration test.

+The library is ready to be trialed in realistic setups, but is not mature enough to drop in in a production application without a qualification phase.

 ##  Design Sketch